Paradise found? Not quite. But damned if it doesn’t feel close to it.

 One restaurant in particular, situated on a pier jutting out in to the ocean, had awesome breakfasts.
 The always cheery waitress would greet us with a big smile and ask “What can I get for y’all?”
 Invariably, I’d order my favorite: roasted shrimp and grits with just a hint of garlic.
 Add in a steamy cup of coffee in a heavy porcelain mug.
 Listen to the caw of the sea gulls and the slapping whoosh of the waves.
 Ahhh … shear contentment.

-Another walk-to-it activity — reached by going over a scenic bridge that crossed over the Intracoastal waterway — was the events the neighboring town held.
+Another walk-to-it activity — reached by going over a scenic bridge that crosses over the Intracoastal waterway — was the events the neighboring town held.

 My favorite event was a two-day sidewalk chalk art festival that’s held each year.
 The town closes off their downtown streets and lets artists create their own masterpieces on the street.
 Food vendors are all out.
 Live bands play in the central plaza.
 Great time!

 * * *

 The takeaway here is not a “come to Florida” sales pitch although I know I’m sounding like that a bit.